 Personal Spring Cleaning Tasks

-While this is a long list of ways about how to spring clean your life, most steps can be broken down and done at your own pace.
+While this might be considered a long list of ways on how to spring clean your life, most steps can be broken down and done at your own pace.
 We recommend bookmarking this page so that you can come back and continue wherever you’ve left off.